ocelhay/como/inst/comoapp/www/markdown/generate_uncertainty.md

-If you decide to perform several model runs, **we recommend to go for a minimum of 10 runs.**

-### Running time

-When performing several model runs, simulation time can amount to 1 second per run and half a minute to aggregate results.
+**Choosing a "Number of model runs" greater than 1 will generate uncertainty as described below.
+If you decide to do so, we recommend to go for a minimum of 10 runs.
+Simulation running time can amount to 1 second per run and 30 seconds to aggregate results (irrespective of the number of runs).**

-### Noise

-To provide a measure of model prediction uncertainty, we impose Gaussian white noise to the following model parameters:
+Users of the CoMo Collaborative COVID-19 model need to comprehend and effectively communicate the multiple uncertainties involved in making quantitative projections about evolving outbreaks.
+To assist in this "propagation of uncertainty", the model development team has created a way for users to specify a level of parametric (Gaussian) "white noise"" to **all of the model parameters listed below**.
+If implemented by the user, this means that the chosen point value for each of these parameters will become the midpoint for a range defined by the standard deviation selected on the **Noise** slider bar.
+With each modeling run, these parameters are then sampled from the resulting Gaussian distribution with mean given by the chosen parameter value.

+**Confidence** sets the degree of uncertainty the user would like to have reflected in the model prediction, expressed over all the model runs.
+Specifically, this defines the quantile of model predictions for each time point that comprise the chosen the credible intervals.
+Thus, if confidence is set at 5%, the upper limit for the model credible interval will be one that excludes the highest 5% values of the model predictions for each data point; since the same restriction applies to the lowest 5% of values, this choice corresponds to a 90% credible interval.
+Similarly, if the user choses 25%, then only the middle 50% of values is shown in the model output.

 | Category                        	| Description                                                      	| Parameter             	|
 |---------------------------------	|------------------------------------------------------------------	|-----------------------	|